Download China between 1900 and 1947 Worksheets

-- The main motivating factor was the presence of Europeans in China.
+- The main motivating factor for the transition was the presence of Europeans in China.

 - This transition was achieved through rebellions.

-- Mao Zedong can be considered as the father of communism in China.
+- Mao Zedong can be considered the father of communism in China.

-China in 1900 was ruled by the Qing family, which was better known as Manchu.
-During this time, China suffered a great deal as they were heavily controlled by foreign nations and they dictated how things were run.
+China in 1900 was ruled by the Qing family, better known as Manchu.
+During this time, China suffered a great deal as they were heavily controlled by foreign nations who dictated how things were run.

 The nineteenth century was marred by the so-called “Opium Wars”, which involved Britain and France.
 China lost both of these wars, which brought the Chinese empire into question.
 The defeat of the Chinese by Britain was a great humiliation, as Britain’s army was small in comparison to the Chinese army.
-The grudge against foreigners was then accentuated by the Sino-Japanese conflict that removed the Korean Peninsula into Chinese control.
+The grudge against foreigners was then accentuated by the Sino-Japanese conflict that took the Korean Peninsula from Chinese control.
 China also handed over the strategically important port of Hong Kong to Britain.
-More misery was imposed on China in 1894-95 when Japan attacked China.
-They ended up handing over China Korea, Formosa (present-day Taiwan) and Port Arthur.
+More misery was imposed on China in 1894-95 when Japan attacked China, who then handed over China Korea, Formosa (present-day Taiwan) and Port Arthur.
 By the end of the nineteenth century, China had been occupied by most Western nations.
-There were numerous territorial encroachments on Chinese soil and China was under the control of most European nations, Japan, Russia and America.
+There were numerous territorial encroachments on Chinese soil, and China was under the control of most European nations, Japan, Russia and America.

-The occupiers, disregarding local traditions, caused resentment that grew by the day.
+The occupiers, disregarding local traditions, caused resentment that grew daily.
 Kung-Fu schools were a place where the people who resented the occupiers fueled their hatred.
 The kung-fu wrestlers represented the people who were from humble regions.
-Most of them were workers in the ports and feared losing their jobs because of the steamships that were brought to China by the Westerners.
-They were convinced that the discipline offered by kung-fu made them powerful and that the bullets of the enemy would have no effect on them.
+Most of them were workers in the ports and feared losing their jobs because of the steamships that were brought to China by Westerners.
+They believed that the discipline offered by kung-fu made them powerful and that the bullets of the enemy would have no effect on them.

 The imperial family took the blame for the current situation in China.
 Their standing was not changed by the West’s invasion of China.
 There were uprisings against the Manchus, too, the most profound one being the Taiping Rebellion that lasted from 1850 to 1864.
-600 cities were destroyed and as many as 20 million people were killed.
-Tracts of fertile land that China couldn’t afford to lose were destroyed.
-The Manchus managed to restore their power with the help of the Europeans.
-The hatred among the Chinese grew even more when the Manchus were back in power.
+Six hundred cities were destroyed, and as many as 20 million people were killed.
+Tracts of fertile land that China could not afford to lose were destroyed.
+The Manchus managed to restore their power with the help of the Europeans, but the hatred among the Chinese grew even more when the Manchus were back in power.

-The Manchu family, in an attempt to curb the discontent in China, introduced a batch of reforms in 1898 known as the Hundred Days of Reform.
-These reforms were to help the country adapt to Western civilisation.
-This same modernisation had been made in Japan.
-In this programme, new schools and colleges were set up to improve the educational system in China.
+In an attempt to curb the discontent in China, the Manchu family introduced a batch of reforms in 1898 known as the Hundred Days of Reform.
+These reforms were intended to help the country adapt to Western civilisation.
+In this programme, new schools and colleges would be set up to improve the educational system in China.
 They would also help address the technological gap that had caused the two defeats to France and Britain.
-Corrupt officials present in the courts were removed and the financial structure of the government was modernised and reformed.
+Corrupt officials present in the courts would be removed, and the financial structure of the government would be modernised and reformed.
 The reforms had to change virtually everything due to the general backwardness of the previous systems.
+This same modernisation had happened in Japan.

-These reforms to modernised China were never introduced, however.
-A rebellion led by Cixi, a former empress, caused these reforms never to be introduced.
+However, these reforms to modernise China were never introduced.
+A rebellion led by Cixi, a former empress, prevented these reforms being introduced.
 Therefore, China still had its status of being a nation under the control of European nations and of being led by a very conservative court, which sabotaged the reforms they believed would weaken the Manchu dynasty’s power.
 Soon, a movement was formed to fight against those who ruled China and was known as the Yi-Ho Tuan movement, meaning “The Boxers”.

 The Boxer Rebellion

-The elite amongst the Chinese people blamed the Europeans for the losses they had experienced in the Opium Wars and many Chinese people began to share this opinion.
+The elite amongst the Chinese people blamed the Europeans for the losses they had experienced in the Opium Wars, and many Chinese people began to share this opinion.
 It was perceived that the Europeans were running China through their domestic and foreign policies and that the situation was getting out of hand.
-A strong sense of nationalism swept over China by the end of the nineteenth century and many wanted to reclaim the lost glory of the Chinese.
-In 1898, these feelings led to a rebellion.
+A strong sense of nationalism swept over China toward the end of the nineteenth century, and many wanted to reclaim the lost glory of the Chinese.
+In 1898, these sentiments led to a rebellion.

 The rebellion started in Northern China in the Shantung Province.
-This province was a German sphere of influence and they dominated the railway lines, factories and coal mines.
-The Germans made profit at the expense of the Chinese who were paid very poor wages and lived in poverty.
+This province was a German sphere of influence, and they dominated the railway lines, factories and coal mines.
+The Germans made profits at the expense of the Chinese, who were paid very poor wages and lived in poverty.

 Germans who lived in Shantung were murdered as were other European missionaries.
-Those Chinese who had converted to Christianity were also murdered.
-Even some Chinese who had converted to Christianity were involved in the massacres.
-More than 30,000 Chinese Christians were killed, including women and children, some tortured.
+Chinese who had converted to Christianity were also murdered.
+However, some Chinese who had converted to Christianity were involved in the massacres.
+More than 30,000 Chinese Christians were killed or tortured, including women and children.
 They were given the opportunity to save themselves by disowning Christianity, but few chose to renounce their faith.

 Those who instigated the Shantung rebellion belonged to a secret society called Yi Ho Tuan, meaning “Righteous Harmony Fists”.
-The rebellion started to spread across China and even reached the capital Peking by 1900.
+The rebellion started to spread across China, even reaching the capital Peking by 1900.

 The Manchu government was one of the targets of the rebellion.
-The Manchu government was under an Empress, Dowager.
+The Manchu government was under an Empress Dowager.
 She had once been married to a former emperor and was very shrewd.
 China was a society where gender equality did not exist.
-She was a stand-alone case in a male-dominated society.
-She realised what was going on and made contact with the Boxers to offer them support, which they accepted.
-The Boxers now turned their full attention to the Europeans.
+She was a stand-alone case in a male-dominated society and realising what was going on made contact with the Boxers to offer them support.
+They accepted and turned their full attention to the Europeans.

-The capital, Peking, had many Europeans living there.
-Their lifestyle differed from those of the Chinese who lived in the city.
-The Chinese there were treated like slaves.
-The Boxers found ready support there.
+Many Europeans lived in the capital Peking, and their lifestyle differed from those of the Chinese who lived in the city.
+The Chinese there were treated like slaves, therefore, the Boxers found ready support there.

 By June, it became clear to the Europeans that their lives were in danger and they were ready to leave the city.
-The German ambassador, in an attempt to complain, was seized and executed.
-This message was very clear.
-The rest of the Europeans crowded into the British Legation for safety.
-They were defended by an assortment of 400 European soldiers, however, they lacked proper weapons.
-They fought off the Boxers with great bravery.
+After attempting to complain, the German ambassador was seized and executed, sending out a very clear message.
+The rest of the Europeans crowded into the British Legation for safety where they were defended by an assortment of 400 European soldiers, however, They lacked proper weapons but fought off the Boxers with great bravery.

-The international cohort went on the rampage in Peking as retaliation.
-Peking was largely damaged.
-The Chinese government was also ordered to pay $450 million in compensation for the damage they had done.
+In retaliation, the international cohort went on the rampage in Peking resulting in severe damage to the town.
+The Chinese government was ordered to pay $450 million in compensation for the damage they had done.

 After the Rebellion